acsrmcgill/acsrmcgill.github.io/_pages/research.md

   - /resume
 ---

-Brief descriptions of a few works I've developed (or want to develop) so far.
+Brief descriptions of works done by the group.

 <style>
 /* Style the Image Used to Trigger the Modal */